 When it comes to routine maintenance, you probably keep up with your skincare, haircuts and other beauty regiments.
 However, you may overlook one of the most important areas of the female body.
 Urinary tract infections or UTIs affect over eight million Americans per year.
 They are more common in women.
 Furthermore, uncomfortable UTI symptoms can be prevented by practicing optimal hygiene.

 Lowering your UTI risk

-A UTI, also known as a bladder infection, can affect any part of your urinary system, kidneys, bladder, or urethra.
+A UTI, also known as a bladder infection, can affect any part of your urinary system.
+These include the kidneys, bladder, or urethra.
 While not all cases of UTIs are preventable, you can lower your risk by following a few basic hygiene rules.
 Additionally, speak to your OB-GYN about other treatments that can help prevent or lower your risk for a UTI.

 Here are common ways to reduce your risk for UTI:

 - Use the restroom as soon as you feel the urge to urinate.

 - Urinate and shower after engaging in sexual activity to wash away bacteria.

 - Wipe from front to back after bowel movements to prevent bacteria from coming into contact with the urethra.

 - Drink plenty of water to help your body flush out toxins and bacteria.